adeobas/hello-world/README.md

       d.	=WEEKNUM([OrderDate], 1)

 And there you have it.
 Now, I can continue to explore the sales data based on my next step, customer segmentation by demographics, geography, behavior, and psychology.
 The last two are mor qualitative segments, but I will see what I can do to analyze some of their aspects.
 What DAX calculations have you used?
-Let me know in the comments!

 ![DAX1](/images/LinkedIn_013.PNG)
 &nbsp;